EperezOk/minimal-evm-fuzzer/README.md

    - Functions beginning with `invariant_` to check invariants.
 These should return a boolean to indicate if the invariant holds (true) or not (false).
    - Non-view functions to fuzz.

-- [X] Call the functions to fuzz with random inputs, and check the invariants after each call.
+- [X] Randomly call the functions to fuzz with random inputs, and check the invariants after each call.

 - [X] If an invariant fails, the fuzzer should log the failing invariant and the sequence of function calls, along with the inputs that caused the invariant to fail.